scintlabs/scint/README.md

 > Note: Scint is still in the early stages of development

 Many of Scint's features are still in development.
-Likewise, given the still-early stages of exploration of the capabilities of LLMs, defining its these features is stil as much an exploration as it is a design choice.
+Likewise, given the still-early stages of exploration into the capabilities of LLMs, defining these features is still just as much exploration as it is design decisions.

-That said, the general premise for Scint is a personalized, semi-autonomous assistant that maintains contextual awareness and can actually *help* you accomplish tasks, not just serve as an on-demand Stack Overflow.
-Above all, Scint is about seamlessly blending the capability of LLMs into workflows.
+That said, the general premise of Scint is to build a personalized, semi-autonomous assistant that maintains contextual awareness and can actually *help* you accomplish tasks, not just serve as an on-demand Stack Overflow.
+Above all, Scint is about seamlessly blending the generative capabilities of LLMs into existing workflows.

 The rundown: